GULibrarySandbox/advanced-data-wrangle-old/content/3-lesson.md

 - Go to `Camera_Street > Facet > Text Facet`{% endcapture %}
 {% include card.md header="Find a key variable" text=text %}

 One solution to the problem above is to match on a combination of values in both columns.
-This is when it becomes useful to combine information from multiple columns (variables) into one column using a process called “concatenation.”
+This is when it becomes useful to combine information from multiple columns (variables) into one column using a process called *concatenation*.

 This method allows you to combine the contents of two columns, and add a specific string to a column’s values, such as a common separator.